 What words of advice would you give for medical students who are interested in pursuing a career in research?

-AAMC Research and Training Opportunities
+Find Research Opportunities

 The American College of Surgeons (ACS) Surgical Research Committee collaborates with the Bulletin of the American College of Surgeons to present the Profiles in Surgical Research column.
 Interviews highlight prominent surgeon-scientist members of the ACS, with a focus on past recipients of the Jacobson Innovation and Jacobson Promising Investigator Awards.